-Touch ID and Face ID are used not only for unlocking your device, but also for purchases from the App Store, and depending on the developer of certain apps, such as Discover Mobile, PayPal, Screens VNC, Transmit, and many others, you can even use Touch ID and Face ID to log into the specific applications themselves so you’re the only person capable of viewing their data.
+Touch ID and Face ID are used not only for unlocking your device but also for purchases from the App Store, and depending on the developer of certain apps, such as WhatsApp, Discover Mobile, PayPal, Screens VNC, Transmit, and many others, you can even use Touch ID and Face ID to log into the specific applications themselves, so you’re the only person capable of viewing their data.

-Your fingerprint and facial data is recorded securely into your iOS device as a mathematical expression and not as an image and is never uploaded to the internet, according to Apple.
-Moreover, your fingerprint is stored in a “Secure Enclave” as Apple calls it, meaning no other parts of your device’s hardware can access your fingerprint data, preventing hackers from reverse engineering your security information.
+According to Apple, your fingerprint and facial data is recorded securely into your iOS device as a mathematical expression, not as an image, and is never uploaded to the internet.
+Moreover, your fingerprint is stored in a “Secure Enclave,” as Apple calls it, meaning no other parts of your device’s hardware can access your fingerprint data, preventing hackers from reverse engineering your security information.

 Here are some tips for using Touch ID and Face ID:

-- Enable Touch ID on capable devices for logging into your device.
-Not only is it secure, but it’s faster than entering a passcode, especially on the iPhone 6s and iPhone 6s Plus with the new sensor.
+- Enable Touch ID and Face ID for logging into your device.
+Not only is it secure, but it’s faster than entering a passcode.

 - Use Touch ID and Face ID for App Store downloads and purchases – once again, this is much faster than entering a password, and you’re still secure by using it.

-- Allow Touch ID and Face ID whenever a third-party app offers to let you log in with it – not only is it faster than entering a password, but you are also using a secure platform and protecting potentially personal information that would otherwise be easily launched from the Home screen.
+- Allow Touch ID and Face ID whenever a third-party app offers to let you log in with it – not only is it faster than entering a password, but you are also using a secure platform and protecting potentially personal information.

-- Use the fewest number of fingers possible (max 2) when setting up Touch ID.
+- Use the fewest number of fingers possible when setting up Touch ID.
 Apple notes that there is a 1 in 50,000 chance that a small portion of someone’s fingerprint could match a small portion of one of yours, and by having fewer fingerprints registered, you reduce the chance one of those fingers is going to match.

 4. Limit ad tracking